imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/python/python_app.md

 ![Image in its original dimensions (1000px \* 1000px)](<../../../.gitbook/assets/python-app-default-image.png>)

-## Common image manipulation in java App
+## Common image manipulation in python App

 Let’s now learn how to manipulate images using [ImgeKit transformations](../../../features/image-transformations/).